 The Summit Park Open Space is protected by a conservation easement held by the State of Utah Forestry, Fire and State Lands and is a federally-recognized Forest Legacy property.
 The Forest Legacy program safeguards “working forests” that protect water quality, provide habitat, forest products, opportunities for recreation, and other public benefits.

 With upwards of 10 miles of trails including 3.5 miles of hiking-only trails, Summit Park has something for everyone.
 Densely forested, Summit Park is an ideal place to escape the summer heat but it also provides fantastic snowshoeing/ski touring options in the winter months.

 Summit Park has one designated trailhead at the intersection of Parkview Drive and Matterhorn Drive with limited parking.
 Please respect posted signage and do not block emergency ingress/egress routes near trail access points.
-There is street side parking at the top of Innsbruck Strausse.
+There is street side parking at the top of Innsbruck Strausse and Matterhorn Terrace.
 Parking along the streets is prohibited from November 1 to May 15.
 To control congestion and related impacts in this area, enforcement will take place through ticketing, booting, and towing.